Human Trafficking in the Global Era

 Human trafficking comes in many shapes and sizes, harming adults and children in countries rich and poor alike.

 In total, this issue—also known as modern slavery—affects an estimated 40.3 million people globally and earns traffickers at least $150 billion annually, making it one of the world’s most profitable crimes.
+Although slavery has been banned in most countries, many countries are unable to effectively enforce these bans, and contemporary practices of modern slavery persist as a major global challenge today.

 This lesson breaks down the various forms of human trafficking and examines the individuals and industries most commonly affected by this issue.